manuelbassani/teched2025-XP264/exercises/ex1/README.md

 </tbody>
 </table>

-Good to know:
+> [!TIP]
+>
-- There is a single subscription in each consumer tenant (a BTP subaccount)
+> - There is a single subscription in each consumer tenant (a BTP subaccount)
-- All students users as a group can access every subscription in each consumer tenant...
+> - All students users as a group can access every subscription in each consumer tenant...
-- However, the access to the subscribed app is SSO-ringfenced...
+> - However, the access to the subscribed app is SSO-ringfenced...
-- All the subsciptions can be viewed from the subscription dashboard on the provider side...
+> - All the subsciptions can be viewed from the subscription dashboard on the provider side...
-- The workflow can be used to unsubscribe.
+> - The workflow can be used to unsubscribe.
 If you choose to do it, please make sure you use the allocated students name.
+>
+>

-- If this happens to be a first time subscription, please let me go the consumer tenant and disable the SAP IDS for user logon, as depicted below:
+> - If this happens to be a first time subscription, please let me go the consumer tenant and disable the SAP IDS for user logon, as depicted below:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>